yaxirhuxxain/SS-TGH/README.md

 # SS-TGH
-This repository contains the dataset and code for the paper: **Boosting Source Code Suggestion with Self-Supervised Transformer Gated Highway**
+This repository contains the dataset and code for the paper: **Boosting Source Code Suggestion with Self-Supervised Transformer Gated Highway**.

 Please use the following citation if you use our dataset or code/implementation:
 ```